nicolaei/master/docs/thesis/source/06_results.md

 #### Full Scan { .unnumbered }

 To start off, we have our baseline: the full scan.
-As mentioned in previous chapters.
 This scan type is, as expected, discovering a lot of access points.
-See figure {@fig:fullscanresults} and table {@tbl:amountfull}.
-The results from this scan will be used for comparing both selective scan and smooth scan.
+We can see from table {@tbl:amountfull} that there are a lot of access points in the area where we scanned from.

+The numbers from this won't tell us much on their own however.
+It's first when we put them up against the next tests that we will see how the performance of the other strategies measure up against the full scan.
+For now, we can assume that the amounts for each of the access points are the maximum amount of access points that can be seen from the location of AP 0, AP 1 and AP 2 respectivly.[^measurement]

+[^measurement]: While we can assume that this is around the maximum, as stated in
+    the methodic problems section, these tests were done in an appartment in the middle of a city so changes might happen between tests.

 Scan Type                 **AP 0**     **AP 1**     **AP 2**
 ---------------------     --------     --------     --------